markh-de/KiVar/README.md

 |Changes and errors can be clicked to focus components|No     |**Yes**          |

 _Note:_ Current nightly builds of release 8 (i.e. version 7.99) already fulfill all critical API requirements.

-## Concepts

-The key concepts of KiVar are:

- * Support for **multiple** independent variation aspects (dimensions) per design.
- * Component values and attributes are modified **in place**, allowing exporters to work on the actual component data.
- * The variation choice selection procedure **integrates seamlessly** into KiCad, giving the impression of a native feature.
- * Variation rules are **fully contained** in symbol and footprint fields (i.e., zero configuration outside the native design files) and hence **portable** (i.e., parts of a schematic or board design containing variation rules can be copied to another design while keeping their variation specification intact).

 ## Installation